igorkasyanchuk/async_render/README.md

 - if you use "Current" attributes, you need to pass them as locals, or pass as state to render (see `dump_state_proc` and `restore_state_proc` in the initializer)
 - warmup rendering under the hood uses simply before_action, so you need to prepare data in the controller action, not in the view.
 - for now only HTML request format is supported, but I'm working on it.
+- it will mess up your logs, because some rendering may happen after logs like "Completed 200 OK in 1761ms".

 ### ✅ Do